wifisensing/PicoScenes-Manual/source/index.rst

 News!
 -----------------

 - Nov.
+29, 2023 Add a new page ::doc:`/ni` describing how we collaborate with NI selling USRP hardware.
+This program is exclusively available in mainland China.
+- Nov.
 28, 2023 Add a new page :doc:`/features_pricing` replacing the old PSLP page.
 - Nov.
 20, 2023 Page :doc:`/scenarios` is completely rewritten.
 Readability is significantly improved.
 - Nov.
 18, 2023 Add docs for two experimental features: :ref:`dual-split-merge` and :ref:`parallel-decoding`.